|

 How much input will educators have in the needs of students regarding the building?

+Once the Board of Education finalizes the scope of the project and necessary funding is secured, detailed plans and timelines will be developed.
 Staff members will be engaged in the design process to ensure the new facilities effectively meet the needs of students.

 Do you have all the land needed for this project?